dojo/docs/developer/design/loader.rst

 To my eye, this is just about as beautiful as code can get!

-The loader decorates all require functions (global AMD require and all context-requires) with the method toUrl. toUrl essentially executes the module identifier mapping algorithm given in xxx and returns the result, the only difference being that toUrl expects the last segment to include a file type and Step 10 (adding the .js suffix) is not executed.
-The toUrl method allows the plugin to map a module identifier without having to concern itself with the various configuration variables that affect this mapping as discussed in xxx.
+The loader decorates all require functions (global AMD require and all context-requires) with the method toUrl. toUrl essentially executes the moduleIdToPath algorithm given in `Resolving Module Identifiers into Addresses`_ and returns the result, the only difference being that toUrl expects the last segment to include a file type and Step 10 (adding the .js suffix) is not executed.
+The toUrl method allows the plugin to map a module identifier without having to concern itself with the various configuration variables that affect this mapping.

-The loader does not "remember" ther value of the loader plugin since the loader can't know the semantics of the plugin (maybe the value changes over time).
-(Note: ther is some disagreement about this design among loader vendors).
+The loader does not "remember" the value of the loader plugin since the loader can't know the semantics of the plugin (maybe the value changes over time).
+(Note: there is some disagreement about this design among loader vendors).
 A plugin can maintain its own cache values if this is reasonable for a particular plugin's semantics; this functionality take five extra lines: